Are my Post 911 GI Bill Benefits Taxable?Updated: November 9, 2022

 - $4,000 paid to the school directly for tuition

-However, you can not claim the amount the VA paid directly to the school, as the VA required you to use it for education expenses.
+You can claim qualified tuition and fees that you paid with the monthly housing allowance (MHA), because the VA gave it to you to use at your discretion.
+You can not claim the amount the VA paid directly to the school, as the VA required you to use it for education expenses.

 Here’s how you’d calculate your claimable Lifetime Learning Credit in this situation: